-In an article recently accepted at STACS'2023 [30], Charles Paperman, Sylvain Salvati, and their PhD student Claire Soyez-Martin develop theoretical aspects of vectorial programming, the combination of SIMD instructions with usual processor instructions.
+In a STACS'2023 paper, Charles Paperman, Sylvain Salvati, and their PhD student Claire Soyez-Martin develop theoretical aspects of vectorial programming, the combination of SIMD instructions with usual processor instructions.
 This new technology is known to speed-up many standard algorithms, such as for simple regular languages.
 Their idea is to take advantage of the inner algebraic structure of regular languages and produce high level representations of efficient vectorial programs that recognize certain classes of regular languages.
 As a technical ingredient, they establish equivalences between classes of vectorial circuits and logical formalisms, namely unary temporal logic and first order logic.
 Their main result is the construction of compilation procedures that turns syntactic semigroups into vectorial circuits.
-The circuits they obtain are small in that they improve known upperbounds on representations of automata within the logical formalisms.
+The circuits they obtain are small in that they improve known upper-bounds on representations of automata within the logical formalisms.
 The gain is mostly due to a careful sharing of sub-formulas based on algebraic tools.